dgeroux/Election_Analysis/README.md

 # Election Audit with Python
 Click here to view the Python file: [Election Analysis](https://github.com/dgeroux/election_analysis/blob/main/PyPoll_Challenge.py)

-## Overview of Election Audit
+## Project Overview
-The purpose of this project was to complete an election audit of a recent Colorado congressional election.
-The follow tasks included:
+A Colorado Board of Elections employee has given me the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.